eclipse-ecal/ecal/README.md

 sudo ifconfig eth0 192.168.0.1 netmask 255.255.255.0
 ```

-Restart the ethernet interface or the whole to apply changes, check if you can ping to each other.
+Restart the ethernet interface or the whole machine to apply changes, check if you can ping to each other.

 After the ipc configuration setup the multicast route for udp multicasting